adn770/ppdf/docs/design-dmme.md

     -   **Outcome**: The AI Character Creator now uses a highly-focused context, resulting in generated characters that more accurately reflect the specific creation rules of the selected knowledge base.

+### Phase 31 (Revised): Advanced Mermaid.js Knowledge Graphs

+-   **Milestone 101: Backend - Enhanced Graph Data Endpoint**
+    -   **Goal**: Create a dedicated API endpoint that serves graph-structured data, including relationship types for styling.
+    -   **Description**: This endpoint processes a KB's metadata to generate nodes and links.
+Each link will be annotated with the type of entity it represents (e.g., `location`, `creature`) to facilitate frontend styling.
+    -   **Key Tasks**:
+        1. Implement the `GET /api/knowledge/graph/<kb_name>` endpoint.
+        2. In `vector_store_service.py`, add logic to build the `nodes` array.
+        3. Build a map of all entities and their types from the node metadata.
+        4. When building the `links` array, use this map to add an `entity_type` field to each link object.
+    -   **Outcome**: A functional API endpoint provides nodes, links, and the type of each link, ready for the frontend to consume.

+-   **Milestone 102: Frontend - Themed Mermaid Graph with Location View**
+    -   **Goal**: Render a themed, multi-view Mermaid graph for entity relationships.
+    -   **Description**: This milestone implements the full frontend logic for the new Knowledge Graph.
+It will render a color-coded graph for all KB types and a specialized, location-centric view for adventure modules.
+    -   **Key Tasks**:
+        1. Add view-switcher controls to the "Knowledge Graph" pane in `_library-hub.html`, making them visible only for `module` type KBs.
+        2. Rewrite `renderKnowledgeGraphView` in `LibraryHub.js` to be context-aware.
+        3. Implement a "Full Graph" renderer that generates Mermaid `linkStyle` directives to color-code links based on the `entity_type` from the API.
+        4. Implement a "Location Map" renderer that uses Mermaid's `subgraph` syntax to group nodes by location.
+    -   **Outcome**: The Knowledge Graph tab displays a context-aware, themed, and highly informative static visualization of the knowledge base's structure.

 ---